-An advantage to being a part of the WordPress world is the WordPress community that stands behind it.
+An advantage of being a part of the WordPress world is the WordPress community that stands behind it.
 The beauty of an open source is that everyone can pitch in and so there really are many great WordPress themes, but also reviews that can help you choose the right one.
 There are a few places where you can go to read more about WordPress themes, a great place to start is WordPress.org, that will give you theme ratings.
 Consider that WordPress.org is an objective place to pick up reviews, you can also visit WordPress themes websites, but bear in mind that they might be inclined to promote their own.
-There are websites that sell premium themes, like ThemeForest, where you get customer ratings, Meks for example have a 4.85 out of 5 customer rating.
+There are websites that sell premium themes, like ThemeForest, where you get customer ratings, Meks, for example, have a 4.85 out of 5 customer rating.

-Another thing to consider before investing (time and money) in a WordPress theme, is asking around on a WordPress forum, you can ask direct question about themes that you are interested in.
+Another thing to consider before investing (time and money) in a WordPress theme, is asking around on a WordPress forum, you can ask a direct question about themes that you are interested in.
 So, if you have narrowed it down to 4 themes, this a great place to go for some advice.
 You will be surprised how many people will be happy to point you in the right direction.